martincf/lightbox/index.md

 ---

-**Newly established and located in the [West Kirby Arts Centre](https://goo.gl/maps/vzU4Jmw8bYu), Wirral, Lightbox darkroom is a private film photography darkroom that will, over the next few months and years, evolve into an open darkroom available for hire and for learning.**
+**Newly established and located in the [West Kirby Arts Centre](https://goo.gl/maps/vzU4Jmw8bYu), Wirral, Lightbox darkroom is a film photography darkroom that will, over the next few months, evolve into an open darkroom available for hire and for learning.**

 ## Why open a darkroom?
 Film photography is experiencing something of a resurgence.
 A generation who have never experienced film are discovering the creative potential of developing and printing.